raghuporumamila/event-hub/services/event-hub-publisher/README.md

 # event-hub-publisher
 This micro service is responsible for letting organizations to publish their consumer events.

-From the following architecture daigram the purple highlighted service represents this micro service.
+From the following architecture diagram the purple highlighted service represents this micro service.

 ![alt text](Architecture.png)
 ## Building docker